PERROR400/febrev-venom/README.md

 # febrev-venom
-FEBREV venom is a tool to create android RATs through metasploit and send it to the victim via a link url
+FEBREV venom is a tool to create android RATs through metasploit and send it to the victim via a link url *must run as root
+*must run in debian-based linux distro like kali
 #################################################################################################################
  USAGE: